Aerospace I: Air Force Tradition

 Aerospace III: Exploration of Space: The High Frontier

-Third-year courses begin with the Exploration of Space.
 This course looks at space exploration benefits.
-It covers organizations involved in creating, managing, and training for space missions; hazards associated with space travel for spacecraft and the human body; the space shuttle program; lessons learned from the shuttle disasters; the various space stations; the development of robots and their use in space; and a look at the ongoing development of private industry entering space, and the future focus on Mars expeditions.
+It covers organizations involved in creating, managing, and training for space missions; hazards associated with space travel for spacecraft and the human body, the various space stations, a look at the ongoing development of private industry entering space, and the future focus on Mars expeditions.

 Aerospace III: Life Skills and Career Opportunities